Wardrobe

 Sewing Machines

-A sewing machine is meant for sewing the various cut-out pieces of a piece of clothing together into a finished costume.
-It will do straight stitches as well as several others, zig-zags, mending stitches, and sometimes decorative stitches.
+A sewing machine is meant for sewing together the various cut-out pieces of an article of clothing into a finished costume.
+It will do straight stitches as well as several others: zig-zags, mending stitches, and sometimes decorative stitches.

 A serger is a specialized machine meant primarily for simultaneously trimming the edge of a piece of cloth.
 It produces a semi-finished edge which can be used as a hem, but more often helps keep fabric from unraveling before and after it is sewn together on a regular sewing machine.